STATE OF KANSAS BOARD OF TAX APPEALS

-For records dealing with specific case, include the name of the case and docket number assigned by the Court.
+For records dealing with specific case, include the name of the case and docket number assigned by the Board.

 Include your name, address and daytime telephone number where you can be reached in case we have questions concerning your request.
 The agency may request proof of your identity.